Maniking255/Airdrop/README.md

-im litle late in base onchain working i want earn base ,,, you want earn???? so daily just one trx on base network and increse your wallet acivity
+im litle late in base onchain working i want earn base ,,, you want earn???? so daily just one trx on base network and increse your wallet acivity activity of today,,, you get a benifit in futuer